Lightstreamer/lightstreamer_flutter_client/README.md

 - Get the [Lightstreamer Client Web SDK](https://www.npmjs.com/package/lightstreamer-client-web)

-- Copy the file `lightstreamer-core.min.js` (or the file `lightstreamer-mpn.min.js` if you need the Web Push Notifications, see below) in the `web` folder of your Flutter app,
+- Copy the file `lightstreamer-core.min.js` (or the file `lightstreamer-mpn.min.js` if you need the Web Push Notifications, see below) in the `web` folder of your Flutter app

 - Put the following line in the `<head>` section of the file `index.html` just before every other `<script>` element: